 This course follows the syllabus set by the Advanced Placement program of the College Board, but is designed to be accessible to a wider range of students than calculus.
 Students are introduced to major concepts and tools for collecting, organizing, analyzing and drawing conclusions from data.
 Topics include univariate and bivariate data distributions, measures of center, measures of spread, developing models and correlation and residual plots, among others.
 Both graphing calculators and computers are used extensively, and students do substantial independent project work.

 Multivariable Calculus (Grade 12)

-Students will build upon the concepts introduced in AP Calculus BC and extend their knowledge of functions to include more than two dimensions.
+Students will build upon the concepts introduced in Advanced Calculus BC and extend their knowledge of functions to include more than two dimensions.
 Focus will be placed on parametric equations and vector functions.
 Vectors will be graphed in three dimensions, to allow students to analyze quadratic surfaces and cylindrical and spherical coordinates.
 Students will use a wide variety of techniques to maximize and minimize functions.
-Arc length, speed, rectilinear motion, and other topics introduced in AP Calculus BC are extended to the third dimension.
+Arc length, speed, rectilinear motion, and other topics introduced in Advanced Calculus BC are extended to the third dimension.
 Limits, continuity, derivatives, and integrals are analyzed with multivariate functions.
 The course includes numerous applications to physics.

 Linear Algebra: Topics in Discrete Mathematics (Grade 12)

 Students will build upon their prior knowledge of linear equations to discuss the linear dependence/independence of vectors and to analyze vector spaces and subspaces.
 Students will use matrices to solve systems of linear equations using inverses, matrix multiplication, and Gaussian elimination.
 Determinants of matrices will be used to explore the properties of matrices, such as eigenvalues, eigenvectors, and eigenspaces.
 This course will involve computations, proofs, and applications in its study of solving linear equations.